 The Audit Committee meets at least every quarter before the Board of Directors meeting authorizing for issuance the quarterly and annual consolidated financial statements.
-The main responsibilities of the Audit Committee are the examination of the quarterly and annual financial statements including related disclosures, the internal control environment and the oversight of the work performed by the external auditors, as well as the follow up of the negotiations with the existing banks and new lenders to reorganize the financing of the Company overall debt.
-The question of internal control over financial reporting is a core subject discussed by the Audit Committee.
-During 2016 financial year, the Audit Committee met five times.
+The main responsibilities of the Audit Committee are the examination of the quarterly and annual financial statements including related disclosures, the internal control environment and the oversight of the work performed by the external auditors, as well as the follow up of the negotiations with the existing banks and new lenders to reorganize the financial reporting is a core subject discussed by the Audit Committee.
+During 2017 financial year, the Audit Committee met five times.